Physiotherapy can help a child with:

 Some children are told they have poor posture, are “clumsy,” have “low muscle tone” or “bad hand-eye-coordination.”
 These difficulties could be for a number of reasons.
 A physiotherapist can help identify any causes of these difficulties and assist with improving your child’s function and ability.
 Some children with Asperger’s or Autism also struggles with coordination and postural endurance.

 These conditions encompass a wide variety of disorders and syndromes, generally caused by an absent or defective gene or by a chromosomal aberration.
-For example Muscular Dystrophy, Down Syndrome, Foetal Alcohol Syndrome.
+For example Muscular Dystrophy, Down Syndrome, Angelman’s Syndrome, Foetal Alcohol Syndrome etc. There are a multitude of conditions and we welcome everyone at the practice.

 Physio can assist with conditions presenting with chronic inflammation and/or rheumatologic markers.
 For example Juvenile Rheumatoid Arthritis or Ehlers-Danlos Syndrome.